jutge-org/yogi/README.md

 ## Version

-The variable `yogi.version` contains the version of the package
+The variable `yogi.version` contains the version of the package.

 # License